eslint/eslint/docs/rules/camelcase.md

-# Require Camelcase (camelcase)
+# Require CamelCase (camelcase)

 When it comes to naming variables, style guides generally fall into one of two camps: camelcase (`variableName`) and underscores (`variable_name`).
 This rule focuses on using the camelcase approach.
-If your style guide calls for camelcasing your variable names, then this rule is for you!
+If your style guide calls for camelCasing your variable names, then this rule is for you!

 ## Rule Details